 Incomplete applications will not be considered.

-Students who wish to review their application and/or prerequisites should schedule an appointment with the Educational Planner for Allied Health early (509.682.6830).
-No appointments to review applications will be scheduled during the two week window when applications are due.
+If you wish to have your application and prerequisites reviewed, schedule an appointment with the Educational Planner for Allied Health early (509.682.6830).
+No appointments to review applications will be scheduled during the one week window when applications are being accepted.

-Selection of applicants for the RT program is based on a probability of success score.
-Students' scores are determined using:
+Selection of applicants for the RT Program is based on a probability of success score.
+Scores are determined using:

-NOTE: repetition of BIOL& 241 and/or BIOL& 242 (or equivalent transfer course) due to (a) earning a "C-" (1.7) or below, (b) withdrawal, or (c) changing from credit to audit mid-quarter will result in a deduction of points.
+Note: repetition of BIOL& 241 and/or BIOL& 242 (or equivalent transfer course) due to (a) earning a grade lower than a "C" (2.0), (b) withdrawal, or (c) changing from credit to audit mid-quarter will result in a deduction of points.
 Each repetition will result in additional deductions.
 Deductions negatively affect the probability of success score.

-Successful applicants will receive an acceptance letter (in late January) and a packet from the Allied Health Department detailing these next steps.
-Questions about these next steps can be directed to the Allied Health Secretary (509.682.6660).
-DO NOT include these items with the application.
+After Acceptance Successful applicants will receive a packet from the Allied Health Department detailing these next steps.
+Do not include these items with the application.

 Pay a $50, non-refundable, acceptance fee.